Updated: Apr 9

 Bizum's main use case has been instant transfers between individuals but has now evolved into being used to pay in small stores as well.
 According to the same article: "Launched almost four years ago by a dozen of banks, this platform has increased its users to eight million at the end of April, mainly due to an increase of interest from online merchants in using this payment system."

-One third of Spaniards now working remote
+34% of Spaniards work remote

 The outbreak of the pandemic drastically changed work-life for the average Spaniard from March 14 when the whole country was ordered to stay home as much as possible.